-- 1.10 Understands the law in relation to drugs, alcohol and smoking - (LF) Identifies illegal drugs. - (LF) Understands the consequences of possessing or taking illegal drugs. - (LF) Knows the age limits in relation to smoking and alcohol. - 2.4 Maintains good bodily hygiene - (LF) Identifies reasons for good personal hygiene. - (LF) Recognises good/ bad hygiene in relation to self. - (LF) Washes self effectively. - (LF) Washes hair regularly. - (LF) Uses appropriate hygiene products. - (LF) Manages menstruation effectively. - (LF) Recognises when clothes need washing/changing. - 3 Relationships and Sex Education - .1 Identifies personal characteristics - (LF) Recognises strengths. - 3.2 Recognises and accepts differences between people - (LF) Accepts that there are a variety of different types of person. - 3.3 Understands and accepts changes that occur at puberty - (LF) Identifies changes that occur at puberty. - (LF) Accepts that changes will occur to themselves. - (LF) Manages own self-care in relation to changes at puberty. - 3.4 Understands personal space - (LF) Maintains social distance appropriate to situation. - 3.5 Distinguishes between 'public' and 'private - (LF) Identifies situations that require privacy. - (LF) Carries out 'private' behaviour in an appropriate place. - (LF) Differentiates between 'public' and 'private' conversational topics. - (LF) Allows others to have privacy. - (LF) Identifies 'private' situations that may be unsafe. - (LF) Identifies which type of personal information is appropriate to share in particular situations. - 3.6 Understands different types of relationships - (LF) Identifies characteristics of 'girlfriend'/ 'boyfriend' relationships. - (LF) Understands and accepts that people may choose different types of relationships. - .7 Uses behaviour appropriate to relationship - (LF) Uses behaviour appropriate to relationship. - (LF) Identifies behaviour that is ok/ not ok in particular contexts/ relationships. - 3.8 Understands laws relating to consent in relationships - (LF) Understands that romantic/ sexual relationships are a two way partnership that require both parties to - (LF) Understands that some behaviours within relationships require consent from both parties. - (LF) Understands laws relating to consent in relationships. - (LF) Understands that reaching a certain age does not dictate expected behaviour. - 3.9 Keeps safe within relationships - (LF) Communicates 'No' assertively when uncomfortable within a situation. - (LF) Identifies characteristics of 'healthy' and 'unhealthy' relationships. - (LF) Knows that keeping secrets might not always be the right thing to do. - (LF) Knows to seek advice and support about any aspect of relationships they are unsure or unhappy about. - 3 10 Knows where to seek advice or helr - (LF) Identifies situations where they require advice or help. - (LF) Identifies trusted person to go to for advice and support. - (LF) Knows where to seek advice and support concerning sexual health.
+Engagement & Learning (LF) Is able to sequence the life cycle of a human being.
+(LF) Describes personal physical changes since birth.
+Healthy Living (LF) Identifies illegal drugs.
+(LF) Understands the consequences of possessing or taking illegal drugs.
+(LF) Knows the age limits in relation to smoking and alcohol.
+(LF) Identifies reasons for good personal hygiene.
+(LF) Recognises good/ bad hygiene in relation to self.
+(LF) Washes self effectively.
+(LF) Washes hair regularly.
+(LF) Uses appropriate hygiene products.
+(LF) Manages menstruation effectively.
+(LF) Recognises when clothes need washing/ changing.
+3.1 Identifies personal characteristics (LF) Recognises strengths.
+(LF) Accepts that there are a variety of different types of person.
+(LF) Identifies changes that occur at puberty.
+(LF) Accepts that changes will occur to themselves.
+(LF) Manages own self-care in relation to changes at puberty.
+(LF) Maintains social distance appropriate to situation.
+(LF) Identifies situations that require privacy.
+(LF) Carries out 'private' behaviour in an appropriate place.
+(LF) Differentiates between 'public' and 'private' conversational topics.
+(LF) Allows others to have privacy.
+(LF) Identifies 'private' situations that may be unsafe.
+(LF) Identifies which type of personal information is appropriate to share in particular situations.
+(LF) Identifies characteristics of 'girlfriend'/ 'boyfriend' relationships.
+(LF) Understands and accepts that people may choose different types of relationships.
+7 Uses behaviour appropriate to relationship (LF) Uses behaviour appropriate to relationship.
+(LF) Identifies behaviour that is ok/ not ok in particular contexts/ relationships.
+(LF) Understands that romantic/ sexual relationships are a two way partnership that require both parties to (LF) Understands that some behaviours within relationships require consent from both parties.
+(LF) Understands laws relating to consent in relationships.
+(LF) Understands that reaching a certain age does not dictate expected behaviour.
+(LF) Communicates 'No' assertively when uncomfortable within a situation.
+(LF) Identifies characteristics of 'healthy' and 'unhealthy' relationships.
+(LF) Knows that keeping secrets might not always be the right thing to do.
+(LF) Knows to seek advice and support about any aspect of relationships they are unsure or unhappy about.

+(LF) Identifies situations where they require advice or help.
+(LF) Identifies trusted person to go to for advice and support.
+(LF) Knows where to seek advice and support concerning sexual health.